swagtop/bevy-flake/docs/windows.md

 # Cross-compiling for Windows

-## Reasoning
+## Information

-This flake primarily focuses on using the `-msvc` ABI.
-It is generally said that if you are building for Windows, you should be using `-msvc`.
-Compiling to the `-gnu` targets is viable as well, and you can configure `bevy-flake` to use these targets with a little extra setup.
+This flake primarily focuses on using the MSVC ABI.
+It is generally said that if you are building for Windows, you should be using `*-msvc`.
+Compiling to the `*-gnu` targets is viable as well, and you can configure `bevy-flake` to use these targets with a little extra setup.

 To support the `-msvc` targets, `bevy-flake` uses `cargo-xwin` to pull the